ianrastall/text-utils/books/ada/book-ada-02.md

 # Chapter 2: Ada's Strong Typing System

-> "In Ada, the type system is not a constraint—it is your first line of
-> defense against errors.
-It transforms what would be a debugging nightmare in
-> other languages into a compile-time certainty."
-> — Principal Engineer, Airbus Defense and Space
+Airbus Defence and Space engineers have described Ada's type system as a "first line of defense" that turns potential debugging nightmares into compile-time feedback.
+This chapter explores how that philosophy plays out in practice.

 ## 2.1 The Philosophy of Ada's Type System